MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 Debugging Executable for MCU target
 ===================================

-The VEE Debugger Proxy for MCU target requires a dump of the running Executable in Intel-hex format (ihex file).
+The VEE Debugger Proxy for MCU target requires a memory dump of the running Executable in Intel hex format.

-The VEE Debugger Proxy provides a tool to generate a script for IAR or GDB debugger which contains the commands to dump the required memory regions of the running Executable.
+It provides a tool to generate a script for IAR or GDB debugger which contain the needed commands to dump the required memory regions in Intel hex format.

 .. _generate_vee_memory_dump_script: